 Saadat Hasan Manto is a magical word for the Urdu language readers.
-He was an Indo-Pakistan short story writer who got fame as the greatest screenwriter, playwright, and novelist.
-He lived a very short age from 11 May 1922 to 18 January 1955.
-His short stories not only gave him provocative success but also, brought his life into troubles.
+He was an Indo-Pakistan short story writer who got fame as the most celebrated screenwriter, playwright, and novelist.
+He lived a very young age from 11 May 1922 to 18 January 1955.
+His short stories not only gave him provocative success but also brought his life into trouble.
 He was the man of societal issues who created awareness through his bare writings.
-So in this article, we will discuss his life, his achievements, major works, and complete biography in detail.
+So in this article, we will discuss his life, his achievements, significant works, and complete biography in detail.

 Table of Contents

 - 1 Introducing Legendary writer Saadat Hasan Manto:

 - 2 Early Life:

 On 11 May 1912, Saadat Hasan Manto was born in a British Indian Punjab Muslim family of Samrala village.
 His father was a barrister and serving as a judge of a local court.
 Both of them had ethnically Kashmiri lineage that made them proud of being Kashmiri.
 There is not enough detail about his father’s life and family background, but he belonged to a Sunni Muslim Kashmiri family.